How to Choose Batting: Part 1

 Testing Batting: Make Sample Squares to Compare Brands

 Collect three to five 14" squares of every batting available to you.
-Cut three squares eacof each batting (cannot be preshrunk) ,and five of batting that can be preshrunk.
+Cut three squares each of each batting (cannot be preshrunk) ,and five of batting that can be preshrunk.
 Label each brand.
 Next, make a pile of 14" squares of preshrunk muslin and unwashed muslin (quilt-shop quality only).
 Label the squares, and in the center of each draw a perfect 6" square with a permanent marker.

 For the backing squares, sew a 7 1/4" strip of black cotton to an equal size muslin strip.
 Cut the strips into 14" squares.
 You are now ready to layer the batting and fabric together.
 Do so in the following manner: